QUESTIONS & ANSWERS

 Why do I want to serve on the Anchorage School Board?

-I will use my years of legislative leadership experience to continue to fight for Anchorage’s fair share of State education funding.
+I will continue to use my years of legislative leadership experience to fight for Anchorage’s fair share of State education funding.

 What is the purpose of Education?

 I believe the public schools are the foundation of America’s greatness.
 Schools should be dynamic learning centers with a clear focused mission to prepare our children to be highly successful members of our community and nation in all its diversity.
 Our schools should help our students fulfill their potential and that includes preparing students for both higher and career/vocational education.

 What are your top five priorities for the District?

 1. Make sure our schools are safe places to learn and teach.